 Theories abound about how the universe started; however, many theories fail to answer the ultimate question, “What existed before there was something?
 From where did the ‘something’ come?”

 The first book in the Bible is called Genesis meaning “beginning.”
 Genesis 1 answers the five W’s ~ who, what, when, where and why ~ about creation.

-How does Genesis 1 answer the five W’s (who, what, when, where and why) about creation?
+- How does Genesis 1 answer “who, what, when, where and why” about the creation of the universe?

 significant flaw – a major imperfection

 NASA – National Aeronautics and Space Administration (an agency of the US government responsible for research in outerspace)